risingwavelabs/risingwave-docs-legacy/docs/transform/time-travel-query.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/time-travel-queries/" />
 </head>

-This guide describes how to leverage time travel queries to access historical data at a specific time.
+This guide describes how to leverage the time travel feature.
+This feature helps access historical data at a specific time.

 ## Prerequisites